Skip to main content

 branches

-After creating the new branch, you will be prompted to publish it.
-Click Publish branch as 'origin/<branch>'.
+1. After creating the new branch, you will be prompted to publish it.
+Select Publish branch as 'origin/<branch>'.

-After having been published, your new branch is ready.
+2. Once published, your new branch is readily available.

 Pulling Changes

 If you have uncommitted changes, you can't pull the latest changes from the current branch.
-Stage and commit those changes first, and then you can pull.
+Stage and commit those changes first, and then you can pull from your remote repository.

 Merge Conflicts

-A merge conflict happens when two different versions of code try to be combined, but they have changes in the same part of the code that need to be manually fixed.
+A merge conflict happens when two different sets of code changes try to combine, but they both have edits in the same part of the code.
+This means you have to manually figure out which changes to keep.

 Here is a common example of a merge conflict:

-1. John changes line 1 of script.js to console.log("Hi Developers!") and pushes his changes to the main branch
+1. John changes line 1 of script.js to console.log("Hi Developers!") and pushes these changes to the main branch.

-2. Kevin changes line one of script.js to console.log("Hello Programmers") after John makes pushes his changes
+2. Kevin changes line one of script.js to console.log("Hello Programmers") after John has made his changes.

-If you try to push your changes when a merge conflict is active, you will see a Git error.
+If you try to push your changes during an active merge conflict, you will see a Git error as shown in the screenshot below.

 conflict message

-On the other hand, if you try to pull changes when a merge conflict is active, you will see some notices in the Git UI.
+On the other hand, if you try to pull changes when a merge conflict is active, you will see some warnings in the Git UI.

 conflict pull message

-You are required to manually edit your code to combine the changes from multiple versions.
-This involves identifying the conflicting changes and deciding which changes to keep before pushing your changes.
+To resolve the merge conflict, you'll need to manually edit the code to make the different changes work together.
+This means finding the conflicting changes and deciding which ones to keep before you can update your code.

 Resolving a Merge Conflict

-The UI will then indicate what conflicting files there are.
+The UI will then highlight the conflicting files.

 Navigate to each of the conflicting files.
 You will see some conflict markers.
 A typical conflict marker looks like this: